luis-soares/terraform/README.md

 # terraform

-Modules created to deploy virtual machines in VCENTER.
+Modules with "-vcenter" were created to deploy virtual machines in VCENTER.